 Our current Georgia Association of Realtor (GAR) contract offers two primary ways to accept a home’s condition.
 The primary means is a “due diligence” period.
 Our contract will specify the number of days for our Due Diligence period.
 During that time, you have the right to have a home inspection, survey, and depending on the home, even a pool inspection or tree inspection.
 Next, we will write up an “Amendment to Address Concerns with Property”.
 You can buy a home “as is”, which means you accept the home with all of its faults.
 Selling a home “as is” does not relieve the seller from disclosing any known defeats.
 It is still highly recommended that you inspect the home with the right to cancel the contract with full return of Earnest money.

-When we’re finished our inspection, we will make a list of the items we would like the Seller to address.
+When we have completed our inspection, we will make a list of the items we would like the Seller to address.
 This is a second round of negotiations for the home.
 The Seller considers our repair request, and can accept, reject, or counter it.
 If the Seller’s response is acceptable, then you move forward to closing.
 If the Seller’s response is unacceptable, then you have the right to cancel the contract with full refund of your earnest money (in nearly all cases) and start again with finding a home.